 Bear Grylls “Grandfather Knife” — A retro design knife from Gerber for sale this fall is said to be based on a World War II knife handed down from Bear Grylls’ grandfather to his father to him.
 Notes the press material, “Gerber has taken the classic features of the family keepsake and made it distinctly modern.”
 It has a blade, cork screw, flat and Phillips driver, bottle opener, file and lanyard ring. $30.

 Pocket Power — About the same size as a roll of quarters, this portable recharger unit lets you plug in GPS devices, cameras and phones for a charge in the outback.
 The kit, made by Goal Zero, also includes a 3.5-watt solar panel that folds to fit “in a pocket or purse.”
 Together, the portable power station weighs less than a pound but can keep your electronics juiced for days or weeks on extended trips outdoors.
-Available this fall for $200.
+Available for $100.

 ‘Lockable’ Camera Bag — The Camsafe V8 bag from Pacsafe has steel wire netting embedded in its body fabric.
 The zippers lock closed, too, providing a pilfer-proof case made for camera gear.
 Padding inside keeps your SLR safe from knocks while traveling or outdoors on the move. $130.